godotjs/javascript/README.md

 	}
 }
 ```
-2. Save the script with extension `.msx`
+2. Save the script with extension `.mjs`
 3. Attach the script file to the node or resource object like you do with GDScript

 ##### How to export signals